liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/02-setting-up-identity-provider.markdown

 If you use Document Library storage, you can use any number of [back-end file stores](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration).
-These are protected not only by the system where the key is stored, but also by @product@'s permissions system.
+These are protected not only by the system where the key is stored, but also by @sharepoint@'s permissions system.

-## Configuring @product@ as a SAML Identity Provider
+## Configuring @sharepoint@ as a SAML Identity Provider

 1. To access the SAML Admin interface, click on *Control Panel* &rarr;
     *Configuration* and then on *SAML Admin*.

-2. To begin configuring @product@ to use SAML, select a SAML role for @product@ and choose an entity ID.
+2. To begin configuring @sharepoint@ to use SAML, select a SAML role for @sharepoint@ and choose an entity ID.

     ![Figure 1: Select a SAML role for Liferay and enter an entity ID.](../../../images-dxp/saml-initial-config.png)